ganrad/nodejs-aks-cosmosdb-po-api/README.md

 The application can now be accessed via a browser at *[web app name].azurewebsites.net*.

-You can also examine the deployed build and release (CI/CD) pipelines in your VSTS account and Web App Service resources using the Azure Portal.
+2. Examine the deployed build and release (CI/CD) pipelines in your VSTS account.
+Review Web App Service resources in Azure using the portal (or CLI).
+Also, verify the application container image got pushed to a new Azure Container Registry (ACR) instance.

+3. Use the test scripts in the *test-scripts* folder of this project to fetch, add, update & delete purchase orders.
+Update the REST API URLs in the scripts to point to your App Service end-point.
+The test scripts invoke the REST API's exposed by this Nodejs application.
+Invoke the *test-scripts/insert-orders.sh* script from a terminal window (or a browser based REST Client such as Postman or ARC) to create purchase orders in the backend Azure CosmosDB document repository.
+Verify the purchase order documents got created/updated/deleted in the Azure CosmosDB database via the Azure portal.

 ### B] Deploy to Azure Kubernetes Service